dnhuang/sf-tri-city-restaurants/README.md

 **Alternative Hypothesis:** In the Bay Area Tri-City area, the commonly franchised fast food restaurants have a *lower* rating, on average, than regular restaurants.

 With all that said, let's see where this project takes me.

+Final results and conclusions can be found in `analysis.ipynb`.